yungyuc/nsdhw_20sp/proposal/README.rst

       - username (<- your working directory)
         - Files for your proposal

+When submitting your proposal, name the PR as ``<username>-proposal**``, e.g., ``yungyuc-proposal-submission``.
+Don't forget to put the PR URL in the E3 entry too.

 There is a template (``template.rst``) provided to help you get started.
-It contains additional information about how to write the proposal.
-It is up to you to use it or use your own format.
+It is by no means a comprehensive guideline, but please read it for additional information.